Locations:

 Management and Treatment

-This treatment is safe and effective but doesn’t always work or keep DLBCL from coming back.
-(Studies show relapses or recurring disease affect an estimated 10% to 35% of people who receive R-CHOP.)
-If that happens, healthcare providers may recommend the following treatments:
+This treatment is safe and effective but doesn’t always work or keep DLBCL from coming back (recurring).
+Studies show relapses or recurrent cancer affect an estimated 30% to 40% of people with DLBCL who receive R-CHOP.
+If that happens, your provider may recommend the following treatments:

 Prevention